Modular Jump Gaussian Processes: Implementation and empirical benchmarking

 \subsection{AMHV transport}

-Finally, consider our motivating AMHV transport data.
-Specifically, we used the larger version of the data set described in Section 5.2 of \citet{park2023active}.
-The input dimension is $d=4$ and $N=9{,}500$.
-Although $N$ in moderately large in absolute terms, 4d is a large volume to fill.
-So, in a certain sense, this example is the most sparse of the ones entertained in this paper.
+Finally, consider the AMHV transport data first introduced in Section \ref{sec:1}.
+Specifically, we used a larger version of the data set described in Section 5.2 of \citet{park2023active}, scaled so that the inputs lie in the unit hypercube; $d=4$ and $N=9{,}503$.
+A visual is provided in the right panel of Figure \ref{fig:datavis}.
+Although $N$ is similar in magnitude to the sample size of the Star and Phantom data sets $(N=10{,}201)$, the addition of two dimensions means that there is a larger volume to fill.
+In that sense, this example is the most sparse of the ones entertained in this paper.
 Outputs are derived from a simulation of the behavior of AMHVs in a particular facility, tallying the average transport time of the AMHVs, including any time spent waiting for the vehicle to arrive. \citet{park2023active} show that as production in the facility increases, transport time, which depends on various design variables, increases and becomes a major bottleneck to the entire manufacturing process.
-The four varied here include vehicle speed, vehicle acceleration, minimum distance required between vehicles, and the maximum search range of empty vehicles.
+The four variables here include vehicle speed, vehicle acceleration, minimum distance required between vehicles, and the maximum search range of empty vehicles.

 A view of the marginal distribution of the response for these data was provided earlier, in the right panel of Figure \ref{fig:hists}.
 This is the first example we have looked at where the two clusters overlap.
 Additionally, the sparse nature of this data set means that local methods do not perform nearly as well.
 (The closest points in $X_N$ to a predictive location $x$ may actually be far and not representative.)
 This is a particular problem for OLAGP, which uses $x_*$ as a proxy for $x$.
-Consequently, we prefer a global rather than local GP in our application of the Modular JGP for these data.
+Consequently, we prefer a global rather than local GP in our application of MJGP for these data.

 The results of the experiment are shown in Figure \ref{fig:real_oos}.
 As expected, the local methods do not perform as well as the global ones, with OLAGP suffering most.
-But the global GP performs well, producing comparable results to the Original JGP.
-The Modular JGP produces only slightly better results, but is consistent in doing so (lowest RMSEs in 95 of the 100 reps).
+But the global GP performs well, producing comparable results to OJGP.
+MJGP produces only slightly better results, but is consistent in doing so (lowest RMSPEs in 99 of the 100 reps).